When I started traveling over a decade ago, one of the first things I did was move abroad to teach English.

 6. It’s an excellent choice for a career — or a career break.

-Most ESL jobs are contract-based.
-That makes it easy for travelers to accept a job and see if it’s their thing.
+Most ESL jobs are contract-based, making it easy for travelers to accept an appointment and see if it’s their thing.

 Most contracts are for one year and, in many countries, include a bonus if you complete the contract.

 Not sure if teaching is for you?
 Give it a try!
-You can stay for a year or two and then move on to something else.
+You can stay for a year and then move on to something else.

 Conversely, you can easily make this a career too — and it’s a rewarding one.
 Contracts are available worldwide, so it’s easy to teach somewhere for a couple of years and then move somewhere new.

-There are also jobs in ESL administration, so there is room to grow professionally as well.
+There are also jobs in ESL administration, so there is room to grow professionally.
 It’s a malleable industry.

 7. It’s open to all ages.

-While most ESL teachers are in their twenties and thirties, there are plenty who are older too.
+While most ESL teachers are in their twenties and thirties, plenty are older.
 I’ve seen ESL teachers in their fifties and sixties teaching all over the world.

-All that companies care about is that you have the skills and qualifications.
-Everything else is secondary.
+All that companies care about is that you have the skills and qualifications, and everything else is secondary.

 Whether you’re a young college grad looking for your first job or are 50+ and looking for a career change, teaching English abroad can work for you.